 07. N1: Relate zero net force to constant velocity.
 This includes both logical directions.

 08. N2: Relate net force to acceleration.
 This includes both logical directions.

 09. FBD: Construct a qualitatively correct free-body diagram for a body.
 All forces should be present with no extraneous forces; directions and magnitudes should be approximately correct, showing the key characteristics of the situation.

-10. Common forces: Determine the magnitudes and directions of weight, tension, normal force, static and kinetic friction, and tension in a Hooke’s law spring.
+10. Common forces: Determine the magnitudes and directions of weight, tension, normal force, and static and kinetic friction.

 11. Net: Relate the individual and net forces acting on a body.